Wu Qi — A Strategist with Great Achievements and Controversial Reputation

-Wu Qi's New Journey and Great Reform in the Kingdom Chu
+Wu Qi's Great Reform in State Chu

-After his reform achieved great success and made the Kingdom Chu strong and rich, Wu immediately led armies that he trained to attack nearby regimes.
-He kept winning and largely expanded Chu’s territory, and made the Chu the strongest and biggest kingdom in China at that time.
+After his reform achieved great success and made the State Chu strong and rich, Wu Qi immediately led Chu's special troops that he trained, attacked nearby regimes.
+He kept winning and largely expanded Chu’s territory.

+Within about 6 years, Wu Qi made the Chu from a weak, decreasing state, to the strongest and biggest kingdom in China at that time.

 Assassination and Vengeance of Wu Qi